acn-sbuad/avanade-workshop/README.md

 ### Modify timer function

 5 minutes is a long time to wait for your function to trigger.
-Are you abel to modify the cron job to
+Are you abel to modify the cron job to trigger every 5 second?

 ## Task 4 - Deploying the functions to Azure